Difference Between Revenue vs Income

 Revenue is also called “Sales” in a profit and loss statement.
 After deducting different types of expenses, different levels of profits are calculated (like Gross Profit; Operating Profit; Earnings before Interest, Depreciation, Taxes, and Amortization (EBIDTA), and Profit after Taxes (PAT)).
-Each of these types of profits has their own relevance, and hence their existence.
+Each of these types of profits has its own relevance, and hence their existence.

-For example, Gross Margin is a financial ratio which relies on the gross profit to net sales of a company; higher this ratio more is the company’s repayment power of interest, taxes, depreciation and amortization costs required to pay.
+For example, Gross Margin is a financial ratio that relies on the gross profit to net sales of a company; higher this ratio more is the company’s repayment power of interest, taxes, depreciation, and amortization costs required to pay.

 Below are the Top 9 differences between Revenue vs Income

 Application of Revenue vs Income

 Below is the different applications of Revenue vs Income are as follows:

 - Being the net profit, Income is considered as the more reliable profit figure, since it is assumed to have considered all expenses and other obligations a company needs to payout.

 - Income is used in all type of analysis like Total Earnings of the firm, Financial Ratios (which depend on the profit of the company) and the company’s payout to its stockholders.